bdbmax/upgo-website/content/authors/nat-pace/_index.md

 organizations:
 - name: McGill University
   url: ""
-role: Master's research assistant
+role: Former Master's research assistant
 superuser: false
 user_groups:
-- Graduate Students
+- Alumni
 ---

 Nat completed an undergraduate degree in Geography and Cultural Studies, with a minor in Women and Gender studies from Wilfrid Laurier University in 2017.
-Intersecting interests of critical social theory, mapping, and economic geography has led Nat to explore a variety of research interests, including local food systems, wildlife management, critical cartography, and transportation planning implications of ride-hailing services.
-Turning their attention now to short-term rentals, Nat is a research intern within the Urban Politics and Governance Research group, exploring the nature of short-term rentals in small towns across North America.
-They are expected to complete their Master of Urban Planning from McGill University in 2020.
+Intersecting interests of critical social theory, mapping, and economic geography have led Nat to explore a variety of research interests, including local food systems, wildlife management, critical cartography, and transportation planning implications of ride-hailing services.
+Turning their attention more recently to short-term rentals, Nat was a research intern within the Urban Politics and Governance Research group in 2019, exploring the nature of short-term rentals in small towns across North America.
+They completed their Master of Urban Planning from McGill University in 2020.